danog/MadelineProtoDocs/docs/API_docs/constructors/maskCoords.md

 ---
-title: maskCoords
+title: "maskCoords"
-description: Position on a photo where a mask should be placed
+description: "Position on a photo where a mask should be placed"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: maskCoords